Research Collaboration

 Beyond the Selfish Gene

-A joint research programme between Dr William B. Miller Jr. and Richard Dobson — bridging evolutionary biology and human-centred AI.
+A collaboration between Dr William B. Miller Jr. and Richard Dobson — bridging evolutionary biology and human-centred AI.

-We aim to have this paper peer-reviewed and published in AI & Society · 2026
+We are targeting peer-reviewed publication in AI & Society in Q3 2026

 About Dr William B. Miller Jr.